OBDS-Training/OBDS_Precourse_Setup/git_setup.md

 If both commands display information in the console, then everything is set and you can ignore the instructions below.

-If any of those commands does not display any result, use the commands below to set the relevant pieces of information.
+If any of those commands does not display a result, use the commands below to set the relevant pieces of information.

 - Type the following commands after editing as needed: